PreciousDipe/printf/README.md

 # The printf Project
 ## Introduction
 The printf function sends formatted output to stdout.
-This project was curated for learning purposes by Eniola Olawunmi and Queen Unogwu in the Holberton & Alx scholarship program <strong>Cohort 9.</strong>
+This project was curated for learning purposes by Ogundipe Precious and Hadizat Abdulhakieem in the Holberton & Alx scholarship program <strong>Cohort 9.</strong>
 <br>
 ## Description
 printf (print formatted) in C, writes out a cstring to stdout (standard output).
 The provided cstring may contain format specifiers( beginning with % in the cstring).